Double-Cover-Based Analysis of the Bethe Permanent of Block-Structured Positive Matrices: Conclusion and Outlook

-Thanks to the fact that the saddle point $(\bm{t^*},\bm{u^*})$ is obtained with the help of the Sinkhorn scaling algorithm (see Appendix~\ref{app:fp-derive-tu-m2}), and the fact that the SPA behaves very similar to the Sinkhorn scaling algorithm for the matrices under consideration in this paper, one avenue for future investigations will be about making this connection precise enough such that results about $\perm(\matr{A})/\perm_{\Bethe}(\matr{A})$ can be derived that are as accurate as the results that are available for $\perm(\matr{A})/\perm_{\Bethe,2}(\matr{A})$.
+After the initial submission of the present paper, we found that precise asymptotic results can be given not only for $\perm(\matr{A})/\perm_{\Bethe,2}(\matr{A})$, but also for $\perm(\matr{A})/\perm_{\Bethe}(\matr{A})$.
+These results follow from the fact that the critical point $\bm{w}\defeq (\bm{t^*};\bm{u^*})$ is obtained with the help of the Sinkhorn scaling algorithm and the fact that the SPA behaves similarly to the Sinkhorn scaling algorithm for the matrices under consideration in this paper.
+These findings will be presented in a forthcoming paper.